bennycode/xmtp-webrtc/README.md

 ## Limitations

-- The XMTP Browser SDK is currently in **alpha** — expect breaking changes
-- Both parties must have registered on XMTP before they can exchange messages
-- Only one browser tab can use the XMTP Browser SDK at a time (OPFS limitation)
 - STUN servers (Google) are used for NAT traversal — they see IP addresses but not media content

 ## License